 - We can also type in our guesses at the keyword suggestion tool and see whether people actually search for the terms we think might work for us.
 Then we can type those terms in at a search engine and see whether they get us to the kind of results our customers will use, or just to a results page that will make them reword their search query.

 - Google’s Search Console will tell you what keywords people are currently using to find your company’s website.
 If it’s just the name of your company, you need to work on extending the terms for which Google offers your site.
 If people are arriving at your website using keywords that aren’t a good match for your company, you need to change your content.
 The terms where you show up on page 2 or 3 are a great starting point.

 - Google Trends will tell you the most popular keywords overall for the products and services you offer.
 The chart below shows comparative search volume over time for different keywords a woman might use to look for an ob/gyn:

 Ask your customers.

-- Looking at your keywords in analytics is a method of asking your visitors what keywords they used to find you.
+- Looking at your keywords in analytics is a method of asking your visitors what keywords they used to find you, though Google no longer shows you much of this data.
 You can literally ask your customers, too.
 When I was working on keyword development for a company that sells animal biologicals, I asked animal scientists how they would search for such things, and discovered terms like “blood fractions,” which hadn’t popped into my mind at all when I was thinking about it.